nykabhishek/nykabhishek-academic-kickstart/content/talk/19_10_10_SAFED_UTC/index.md

   postcode: '77843'
   country: United States

-summary: An example talk using Academic's Markdown slides feature.
+summary: A brief on my activites as a Researcher at TTI.
-abstract: "Presented my research and how the Safe-D UTC has supported my research activities at Texas A&M University, to the current and aspiring student researchers at Texas A&M Transportation Institute, Virginia Tech Transportation Institute, and the transportation research group at San Diego State University."
+abstract: "Presented my research work, and talked on how the Safe-D UTC has supported my research activities at Texas A&M University.
+The audience mainly consisted of current and aspiring student researchers at Texas A&M Transportation Institute, Virginia Tech Transportation Institute, and the transportation research group at San Diego State University."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.